dgmstuart/swing-out-london/app/views/website/_about_swingoutlondon.html.md

 -----------------------
 London has a large and well-established infrastructure of Swing Dance schools, but this is augmented by a number of independent not-for profit groups who deserve kudos for their services to the scene:

-*   [Swing Dancers Of London](http://www.swingdancersoflondon.org/) are a great positive force for promoting the dance in the capital.
+*   [Swing Dancers Of London](http://www.swingdancersoflondon.org/) are a great positive force for promoting Swing Dance in the capital.
 They occasionally organise events and the [SDOL Facebook group](https://www.facebook.com/groups/2244903317/) is _the_ hub for debate, rants and event promotion in the scene

 *   The [London Lindy Exchange](http://londonlindyexchange.com/) is an annual event which invites dancers from all over the world to come and dance here.
 A large number of overseas visitors are hosted by locals

 *   [The Sunday Shuffle](https://www.facebook.com/pages/The-Sunday-Shuffle/135544203177994) is a Monthly not for profit Balboa social dance

 *   Although [Blues Revolution](http://www.bluesrevolution.co.uk/) isn't exclusively not for profit, they are a driving force behind Blues dancing in London

 *   [Swing Records](https://www.facebook.com/groups/201362529904972/) is a Facebook Group which promotes and arranges for free and discounted entry for dancers to events